sammy841/07-sept-2024/README.md

 # 07-sept-2024
-to check in jenkins poll scm
+to check in jenkins poll SCM